Professor of Music Theory

-- Music theory studies with John Clough, Martha Hyde, Charles Smith, Avo Somer.
+- Music theory studies with John Clough, Martha Hyde, Charles Smith, Avo Somer, David Bernstein.

 - Member, Society for Music Theory, Music Theory Society of New York State, Society for Minimalist Music.

 John Adams and Minimalist Music

 Johnson's most recent book, John Adams's Nixon in China: Musical Analysis, Historical and Political Perspectives (Ashgate Publishing, 2011), ties together analytical observations about the opera with cultural, political, and historical aspects of the scenes, characters, and issues raised in the opera.
 Johnson received a Society for Music Theory publication subvention grant in 2010 for this book.
 In 2006-2007 he was on sabbatical, during which he began research on this project.
 In a video interview, Timothy A. Johnson and Rebecca Jemian discuss this book.